willemdj/soap/doc/integrating_a_http_client.md

 It is the responsibility of the HTTP client integration to ensure that the HTTP request is executed and that the response is translated to the `http_response()` type.

+There are three options that are documented explicitly in the [client tutorial](soap_client_tutorial.md) and that should work for _all_ clients:

+  1. `{http_client, module()}` - use an HTTP
+  client that is different from what was specified when generating the client module.
+  2. `{url, URL::string()}` - use a URL that is different from the URL specified in the WSDL.
+  3. `{timeout, Value}`.
+This allows to set the timeout for the request, in milliseconds.
+  It defaults to the default of the used client.

+From these 3 options the first two are handled by the framework itself, but the 3rd one (`{timeout, Value}`) must be handled by the integration module.
+If this option is in the list of options that is passed to `http_request/5`, then the integration module must translate this to the correct option or parameter that is used by the specific HTTP client.